ryanmcalister/unotes/README.md

 Unotes helps you visualize and manage your markdown notes.
 Organize your notes in nested folders and edit them with a rich WYSIWYG editor.

 Use Visual Studio Code's built-in search and version control features for all your notes.

+# FAIR WARNING

+- Unotes *will reformat* your markdown without warning.
+- It will not preserve special formatting.
+- It auto-saves all edits.

+It is *highly recommended* to use unotes with *source control* to revert any unwanted changes.

 # Features